ps-aia-tit/db-comparisons/db-comparisons.md

-# queries Comparisions by DB
+# SQL Queries Comparisions by differnt types of DB